 Better and more tools make our physical lives easier, but make our mental lives less simple.
 Now that life is physically easier, we have many more choices available to us, which makes our life mentally more complicated.

-Something can any combination of quantity-simple (not complex) and quality-simple (not complicated).
+Something can be any combination of quantity-simple (not complex) and quality-simple (not complicated).
 Just because something has few parts does not mean it is easy to understand, etc. We also want different things depending on how we view an object.
 A wrist watch viewed as a piece of jewellery might look better if it is quantity-simple—for example if it has no numbers on its dial—but this might make it more difficult to use and understand.

 If something is generally simple it means that anyone will think it is simple.
 Special simplicity means that someone already knows enough to understand a particular object, but someone else without that required knowledge won’t.
 For example, if you know how to type, a QWERTY keyboard on a touch screen phone is simple in the special sense, but not in the general sense.

 There are three motives to seek out simplicity: Functionality means you seek it out for ease of use.
 Aesthetics means you seek it out for how it looks.
 Ethics means you seek it out for moral reasons (religious, environmental, etc.).
 These three motives serve comfort, pleasure, and conscience respectively, and generally map to the concepts of ease of use, minimalism, and austerity.

 Simplicity is affected by how many elements there are in something, the variety of those elements, and the structure of them.

 An object’s functionality can be judged in three ways.
 Perceivable affordance is about whether you can tell what the object is and does.
 Readability is about whether the object is easy to understand.
 Does it need instructions in a separate book or does the object explain itself?
 Ease of use is about how easy the object actually is to use.